phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq4_1:

-4.1 I'm an :abbr:`ISP (Internet service provider)`.
+4.1 I'm an :term:`ISP`.
 Can I setup one central copy of phpMyAdmin or do I need to install it for each customer.
 --------------------------------------------------------------------------------------------------------------------------------------------

 Since version 2.0.3, you can setup a central copy of phpMyAdmin for all your users.
 The development of this feature was kindly sponsored by NetCologne GmbH.
-This requires a properly setup MySQL user management and phpMyAdmin :abbr:`HTTP (HyperText Transfer Protocol)` or cookie authentication.
+This requires a properly setup MySQL user management and phpMyAdmin :term:`HTTP` or cookie authentication.

 .. seealso:: :ref:`authentication_modes`